• Skip to primary navigation

 If you have private student loans, the key to making them affordable is to create the proper repayment plan for all of your student loan debt.
 This isn't always easy, and each person will have a different preference, but here's how to think about it.

 First, handle your Federal loans.
 These loans typically have more repayment options, and you might benefit from setting up an income-based repayment plan.
-These plans will lower your monthly payment to 10% or 15% of your discretionary income.
+These plans will lower your monthly payment to 5% to 15% of your discretionary income.
 That can be a huge help in being able to afford your student loans.

 Once you're set on your Federal loans, move to your private loans.
 For your private loans, you need to decide if the debt snowball or debt avalanche makes more sense for you.
 Remember, the snowball is about starting with your smallest balance first.
 The avalanche is about starting with your highest interest rate first.